jennyberry/new-eth/content/en/docs/contribution/c3eth-contribute/index.md

 ## Creating an issue

 If you've found a problem in the c3eth documenation, but you're not sure how to fix it yourself, please create an issue in the [c3eth repo](https://github.com/c3eth/c3eth.github.io/issues).
-You can also create an issue about a specific page by clicking the **Create Issue** button in the top right hand corner of the page.